walkerk1980/LSW/doc/docs/debugging.md

-# Debugging WSL
+# Debugging LSW

 ## Logging

-There are multiple sources of logging in WSL.
+There are multiple sources of logging in LSW.
 The main one is the ETL trace that is emitted from Windows processes.

-To collect an ETL trace, run ([link to wsl.wprp](https://github.com/microsoft/WSL/blob/master/diagnostics/wsl.wprp)):
+To collect an ETL trace, run ([link to lsw.wprp](https://github.com/microsoft/LSW/blob/master/diagnostics/lsw.wprp)):

 ```
-wpr -start wsl.wprp -filemode
+wpr -start lsw.wprp -filemode

 [reproduce the issue]